Mustafa-chow/Software-Engineering/README.md

 # Software-Engineering
 I worked with three members in a group; where we all had diffrent change request.
-But I had to commuicate to resolve confict issues while push our work on the repository.
+But I had to commuicate to resolve conflict issues while push our work on the repository.

 CHANGE REQUEST